SchwartzenbergK/VEMBAR/README.md

  ## Function Arguments
  + filepath: this is the file path for the data file to be processed.
  For example "C:/Users/Kevin/Documents/Data/datafile1.csv"
  + ffmdir: this is the path for the application ffmpeg.exe, which is used as an argument to the function saveVideo(), which coverts the series of bar plots into a video file.
 Once you have installed FFmpeg on your computer, it is recommended that you add an appropriate default value to this argument in the function definition line.
-For example, the first line of the function currently reads: vembar <- function (filepath,ffmdir,outputdir=getwd()){
+	+For example, the first line of the function currently reads: vembar <- function (filepath,ffmdir,outputdir=getwd()){

- If ffmpeg.exe is located at C:/Program Files/FFmpeg/bin/ffmpeg.exe on your computer, you would change the first line of the function to read: vembar <- function (filepath,ffmdir="C:/Program Files/FFmpeg/bin/ffmpeg.exe",outputdir=getwd()){
+	+If ffmpeg.exe is located at C:/Program Files/FFmpeg/bin/ffmpeg.exe on your computer, you would change the first line of the function to read: vembar <- function (filepath,ffmdir="C:/Program Files/FFmpeg/bin/ffmpeg.exe",outputdir=getwd()){
 this will prevent you from having to remember and enter the file path each time you call the function.

 +	outputdir: this is the directory into which the video file and processed data file will be created.
  The default value is the current working directory.

  ## Function Output
 + The function generates a series of .png images, stored in the temporary folder for the R session, containing bar plots for each data point in the file.
 + A video file with the same name as the data file, but a .mp4 extension is generated in the directory specified by the outputdir argument